Somebody New (Billy Ray Cyrus song)

-"Somebody New" is a song written by Alex Harvey and Mike Curtis, and recorded by American country music singer, Billy Ray Cyrus.
-It was released in September of 1993 as the second single from his platinum-selling second album, It Won't Be the Last.
+"Somebody New" is a song written by Alex Harvey and Mike Curtis, and recorded by American country music singer Billy Ray Cyrus.
+It was released in September 1993 as the second single from his platinum-selling second album, It Won't Be the Last.
 The song was the follow-up to "In the Heart of a Woman".
 "Somebody New" peaked at number 9 on the Billboard Hot Country Singles & Tracks Chart (now Hot Country Songs) on Saturday, Christmas Day of 1993.
 It spent 20 weeks on the chart.
 It peaked at number 14 in Canada.